Building from Source

 cmake -B build -DAGENTTY_STANDALONE=ON

-Statically links OpenSSL + nghttp2 + libstdc++ + libgcc when their .a archives are installed. libc stays dynamic on Linux/macOS (fully-static glibc breaks getaddrinfo and the NSS resolver).
-For a 100% static binary, pass -DAGENTTY_FULLY_STATIC=ON with a musl toolchain.
+Statically links OpenSSL + nghttp2 + libstdc++ + libgcc when their .a archives are installed, while libc stays dynamic.
+For a 100% static binary that runs on any Linux userland, pass -DAGENTTY_FULLY_STATIC=ON.

 Cutting a release (maintainers)